Are Cocker Spaniels Hypoallergenic? Shedding Habits & FAQs

 Are There Any Spaniels That are Hypoallergenic?

 Yes, there is one breed in the Spaniel family that has a hypoallergenic coat.
 Irish Water Spaniels have a thick, curly outercoat that requires a lot of maintenance, but the coats are similar to the poodle’s curly coat.
-These dogs are large in size and need a lot of daily exercise but are notable for their goofy and silly personalities.
+They’re larger than Cocker Spaniels and need a lot of daily exercise but are notable for their goofy and silly personalities.

 Purebred Dogs Similar to Cocker Spaniels That Are Hypoallergenic

-- Poodle: One of the most popular dog breeds and known for their outstanding obedience, all sizes of poodles have the same wavy or curly coats.
+- Poodle: As one of the most popular breeds known for their outstanding obedience, the poodle has wavy or curly coats.
 Their hair grows out like human hair, which needs to be clipped or cut for maintenance.
 All three sizes of the poodle are hypoallergenic.

-- Maltese: Maltese dogs are famous for their white, long coats that grow long and need daily brushing.
-Their coats are silky smooth to the touch, and need to be trimmed to prevent snarling and matting, but they don’t shed and are hypoallergenic.
+- Maltese: Maltese dogs are famous for their long, white coats that need daily brushing.
+Their coats are silky smooth to the touch and need to be trimmed to prevent matting, but they don’t shed and are hypoallergenic.

-- Bichon Frise: Plush, fluffy white coats, and cheerful attitudes, Bichons are a popular choice for those who have allergies.
-Their coats, like many others in the hypoallergenic category, need plenty of brushing and clipping to prevent odors and tangles.
+- Bichon Frise: With plush, fluffy white coats and cheerful attitudes, Bichons are a popular choice for those with allergies.
+Like many others in the hypoallergenic category, their coats need plenty of brushing and clipping to prevent odors and tangles.

-- Yorkshire Terrier: Yorkshire Terriers might be famous for their spunky personalities, but their long, flowing, hypoallergenic coats are what makes them truly stand out.
-If you’re not ready to brush them every day, Yorkies can sport cute puppy cuts to keep their coats smooth.
+- Yorkshire Terrier: Yorkshire Terriers might be famous for their spunky personalities, but their long, flowing, hypoallergenic coats make them truly stand out.
+If you’re not ready to brush them daily, Yorkies can sport cute puppy cuts to keep their coats smooth.

-Cocker Spaniels are a popular breed that can do well in many households, but their shedding coats and pet dander may prove to be too much for people allergic to dogs.
-They may not shed a lot when compared to a much larger dog, but the dander will probably still trigger allergies.
-We recommend looking for a dog breed that has a hair-like coat that has minimal dander or a breed that sheds very little if you or someone in your household has pet allergies.
+Cocker Spaniels are a popular breed that does well in many households, but their shedding coats and pet dander may be too much for people allergic to dogs.
+They may not shed much compared to other breeds of a similar size, but their dander will still trigger allergies.
+We recommend looking for a breed with a hair-like coat or one that sheds very little if you or someone in your household has dog allergies.